lammps/lammps/doc/src/compute_fep.rst

 Similar to the :doc:`pair_coeff <pair_coeff>` command, I and J can be specified in one of two ways.
 Explicit numeric values can be used for each, as in the first example above.
-I <= J is required.
+I :math:`\le` J is required.
 LAMMPS sets the coefficients for the symmetric J,I interaction to the same values.
 A wild-card asterisk can be used in place of or in conjunction with the I,J arguments to set the coefficients for multiple pairs of atom types.
-This takes the form "\*" or "\*n" or "n\*" or "m\*n".
-If N = the number of atom types, then an asterisk with no numeric values means all types from 1 to N.  A leading asterisk means all types from 1 to n (inclusive).
-A trailing asterisk means all types from n to N (inclusive).
+This takes the form "\*" or "\*n" or "m\*" or "m\*n".
+If :math:`N` is the number of atom types, then an asterisk with no numeric values means all types from 1 to :math:`N`.
+A leading asterisk means all types from 1 to n (inclusive).
+A trailing asterisk means all types from m to N (inclusive).
 A middle asterisk means all types from m to n (inclusive).
-Note that only type pairs with I <= J are considered; if asterisks imply type pairs where J < I, they are ignored.
+Note that only type pairs with I :math:`\le` J are considered; if asterisks imply type pairs where J :math:`<` I, they are ignored.

 If :doc:`pair_style hybrid or hybrid/overlay <pair_hybrid>` is being
 used, then the *pstyle* will be a sub-style name.
 You must specify